Rochester Express: Rochester Zeniths

 Don Brown (.536, 38 RBIs, 43 runs scored, 30–21 pitching) of the Zeniths was named to the all-APSPL team for 1979, with Brown, Rick Palmiero, Rick Page and Jerry Lasponera making the mid-season All-Star team.
 Zeniths manager Mike DeCillis served as a coach for the Eastern All-Star team.
 Rick Weiterman of Milwaukee was both the World Series and league MVP in 1979.

 1980 APSPL Champions

 The rival North American Softball League (NASL) formed in 1980, splitting professional softball, but Rochester continued play in the APSPL.
 The Zeniths had been sold to new owners who renamed the team the Rochester Express in 1980.
 The team changed their home stadium to the Softball Centre in Scottsville, NY.
-The Express limped to a 30–34 (.469) record and would make a managerial change mid-season to try to stir the team, with Manager Mike Decillis returning full-time to playing field and second-baseman Don Fazio moving taking the reigns.
+The Express limped to a 30–34 (.469) record and would make a managerial change mid-season to try to stir the team, with Manager Mike Decillis returning full-time to playing field and second-baseman Don Fazio moving taking the reins.

 The team advanced to the playoffs, defeating New England 3–0 in the first round to move to the APSPL World Series against Pittsburgh.